 Church of Santa Maria Novella and Church of Santa Croce

 They are situated at the opposite side of each other.
 First settling of the Dominican and the Franciscan order, they both are the richest churches in Florence, after the Cathedral.

 From the crucifixes of Giotto, Masaccio and Brunelleschi in Santa Maria Novella, up to the frescoes of Giotto in Santa Croce, with a stop-over in front of the „Cavalcanti Annunciation“ and the legendary „Eggs Crucifix“ of Donatello.
 But why „Eggs Crucifix“?...

 Piazzale Michelangelo and Church of San Miniato al Monte

 Your gaze will embrace the most unforgettable panoramic view of this city and will be accompanied by your guide's explanation, before going on with our visit to the most romantic and evocative church of Florence: San Miniato al Monte, a florentine romanesque masterpiece.

-All the images of spaces and works of the Uffizi Galleries on the website www.myfloraguide.com are on concession of the MiBACT (Ministry of Cultural Heritage and Activities).
+All the images of spaces and works of the Uffizi Galleries on the website www.myfloraguide.com are on concession of the Ministry of Culture.
 All the sources of the reproductions explicitly forbid further reproducing or duplicating the images by any means and for any reason.
 The complete list of images is available HERE

 Copyright 2020 All Rights Reserved